hoopers-club/hoopers/src/pages/posts/courts/1_CondeBonfim.md

   - /assets/uploads/1_conde-de-bonfim2.jpg
   - /assets/uploads/1_conde-de-bonfim3.jpg
 ---
-“We don't play football here” is a bold statement to be made in a football country, but that's exactly what you can read near the entrance of this basketball court at Largo do Conde de Bonfim, in the parish of São Domingos de Benfica, in Lisbon.
+<b>“We don't play football here”</b> is a bold statement to be made in a football country, but that's exactly what you can read near the entrance of this basketball court at Largo do Conde de Bonfim, in the parish of São Domingos de Benfica, in Lisbon.
 The court was recently renovated by the artist <u><b>[Pitanga](https://www.instagram.com/vaidarpitanga/)</u></b>.
-This is a project promoted by Hoopers, a basketball community platform, the Galeria de Arte Urbana (Lisbon City Council) and the São Domingos de Benfica Parish Council.
+This is a project promoted by <b>Hoopers</b>, a basketball community platform, the Galeria de Arte Urbana (Lisbon City Council) and the São Domingos de Benfica Parish Council.

 ![Credits: Hoopers | Malagueta](/assets/uploads/1_benfica_makingof.jpg "Credits: Hoopers | Malagueta")

-This historic field for the Lisbon basketball community located next to the Palácio Béau-Séjour and in the heart of the parish of São Domingos de Benfica, received an artistic and sporting intervention.
+This historic field for the Lisbon basketball community located next to the <b>Palácio Béau-Séjour</b> and in the heart of the parish of São Domingos de Benfica, received an artistic and sporting intervention.
 The goal was to elevate the essence, elegance and cosmopolitan life of this place where locals and tourists walk around.

 </br>